Concrete Pump Trucks: How They Save You Time & Money [plus a ton of work!]

 A boom pump generally stays in one place for the entire pour.
 The stationary location of a boom pump allows for efficient traffic flow.

-Boom pumps can pump a high volume of concrete quickly, and can easily move concrete vertically as well as horizontally.
-Because of this, they are better for large jobs such as industrial projects and high-rise buildings.
-They are great for filling up large concrete forms quickly and maximizing efficient traffic flow on a bustling job site.
+Boom pumps deposit a large amount of concrete in a short time and can move concrete vertically as well as horizontally.
+They are great for filling up large concrete forms quickly and for maximizing efficient traffic flow on a bustling job site.
+Because of this, they are typically used for large jobs such as industrial projects and high-rise buildings.

 2. Line Pumps

-Line pumps (sometimes known as ground pumps) are also trailer or truck-mounted.
+Line pumps (sometimes known as ground pumps) are also mounted on trailers or trucks.
 Line pumps use a series of steel or rubber hoses to place concrete in hard-to-reach spots.
 You can snake the hose along the ground to get around corners or down into ditches.